 Everyone has done something before turning to real estate as a career.
 Some have spent years in a real-estate related occupation.
 Others have had rich and varied experiences in a number of jobs.
 Some have been involved in volunteer work, or have simply gained a wide range of skills while wearing the many hats of a Mom or Dad.

-The trick in writing a new agent bio is to focus on the agent’s skills, personality traits, personal values, and philosophy – without mentioning their “newness.”
+The trick in writing bios for new real estate agents is to focus on the agent’s skills, personality traits, personal values, and philosophy – without mentioning their “newness.”

 Think of how many of the skills and personality traits that can make an agent stand out are shared with other occupations.
 For instance: